AckeeCZ/tapestry/README.md

                                              push: false))
 ```

-Let's see how you can edit this by yourself to get the result you want.
+You can see lower below how to configure the manifest to your needs.

 # Release Github Action